Spyfall (Doctor Who): Part Two

 In the dimension of the aliens, now revealed to be Kasaavins, the Doctor meets computer pioneer Ada Lovelace and grabs her hand when a Kasaavin appears, transporting them to an invention exhibition in 1834, where they encounter the Master.
 Though the Master knows the aliens' name and intentions, the Doctor realises he does not fully understand them when he asks her how she escaped their dimension.
 Ada takes her to the residence of polymath Charles Babbage, where the Doctor summons a Kasaavin via a figurine identical to the one in Barton's office, hoping to return to the 21st century.
 Ada suddenly grabs the Doctor's hand as she fades and they accidentally travel to Paris during World War II instead.
 They are rescued by British spy Noor Inayat Khan, though the Master continues to pursue them, posing as a Nazi officer through the use of a perception filter.
 The Doctor meets with the Master atop the Eiffel Tower, where the latter reveals that he had the Kasaavins kill spies in order to get the former's attention and claims that Gallifrey has been destroyed.
 With help from Ada and Noor, the Doctor destroys the Master's filter and turns the Nazis on him while her group uses his TARDIS to return to the present.

 Back in the present, Ryan finds instructions to safely land the plane with help from a recording of the Doctor.
-By the time the companions land, Barton has branded them persons of interest, setting off a worldwide manhunt for them.
+By the time the companions land, Barton and The Master has branded them persons of interest, setting off a worldwide manhunt for them.
 Despite this, they manage to steal one of Barton's cars, which takes them to a warehouse containing the figurine.
 Speaking at a conference, Barton reveals that the Kasaavins will rewrite humanity's DNA to utilise its storage capacity as hard drives.
 The Master, forced to live through the 20th century without his TARDIS, arrives in time to see the figurine device activate, only for it to fail after the Doctor planted a virus in it in the past.
 Just before the Kasaavins are forced back to their dimension, the Doctor exposes the Master's treachery and they take him with them while Barton escapes from the conference.

 After setting up the means for her companions to survive the plane crash, the Doctor returns Ada and Noor to their respective time periods and wipes herself from their memories.
 She also visits Gallifrey's ruins to confirm the Master's claim, where she discovers a recording of him confessing to destroying their home planet after realising their understanding of Time Lord history was a lie based on the "Timeless Child."
 Afterwards, her companions bluntly request the Doctor explain who she is, so she tells them of what she believes to be her backstory.